GSharker/G-Shark/README.md

 Still in the very early stages but I am planning to include few examples, including a ConsoleApp and a SPA based on Blazor WebAssembly.
 # VerbNurbsSharp.XUnit
 This projects implements unit tests using XUnit and Fluent Assertion
-# VerbNurbsSharp.XUnit
+# VerbNurbsSharpConsoleApp
-This projects implements a console app test
+This projects implements a console app to test some functionalities
 # WIP Classes
 ### Core
  - [x] BoundingBox